Search box settings on SharePoint sites

 The suite navigation bar search box is not available for all customers at this time, but these options can still be set now and they will take effect when it becomes available.

-For the tasks listed below, you will use PowerShell with SharePoint PnP PowerShell extensions.
+For the tasks listed below, you use PowerShell with SharePoint PnP PowerShell extensions.
 You can install and learn more about how to get started here.
-You will sign into your site or site collection using this command:
+You sign into your site or site collection using this command:

 Connect-PnPOnline -Url <yoursiteurl> -UseWebLogin